kaiser-rpg/KaiserRPG.github.io/pages/rule/combat/ranged_combat.md

 If your target is mostly behind cover, you suffer a `-4` penalty to the Offensive Roll.
 If the target is completely behind cover, you cannot attack them until they exit cover.
 This can be done by preparing an offensive roll.

 ### Moving Shot
-When you move more than 20 feet before shooting, you suffer one degree of Disadvantage on the Offensive Roll.
-If you move than your Dash Distance, you instead suffer two degrees of Disadvantage.
+When you move more than 20 feet before shooting, you suffer `D1` on the Offensive Roll.
+If you move than your Dash Distance, you instead suffer `D2`.

 ### Moving Target
-When your target has moved more than 50 feet this round before you make your shot, you suffer one degree of Disadvantage on the Offensive Roll.
-If they move more than 100 feet, you instead suffer two degrees of Disadvantage.
+When your target has moved more than 50 feet this round before you make your shot, you suffer `D1` on the Offensive Roll.
+If they move more than 100 feet, you instead suffer `D2`.

 ### Large Target
 Shooting at a target who is at least 8 feet tall gives you a `+4` bonus to the Offensive Roll.
 This bonus does not apply when shooting targets using the Rex or Ludus Damage Roles.

 ### Shooting Defensively
-You can declare that you are Shooting Defensively before making your Offensive Roll to prevent an opponent from taking the Attack an Opening reaction.
-But, doing so gives you one degree of Disadvantage on the Offensive Roll.
+You can declare that you are [@state Shooting Defensively @] before making your Offensive Roll to prevent an opponent from taking the Attack an Opening reaction.
+But, doing so gives you `D1` on the Offensive Roll.

 ## Defense Against Projectiles
-If you have not reached Mastery with Block or Dodge, you may find it very difficult to defend against thrown or fired projectiles.
+If you have not reached Mastery with [@skill Block @] or [@skill Dodge @], you may find it very difficult to defend against thrown or fired projectiles.
 When making your Defensive Roll against such attacks, you suffer a special penalty as described in the table below.

 {% include table-index.html table="combat" index="410" %}